WMI Provider Host (WmiPrvSE.exe) High CPU Usage

 Published by Nyau Wai Hoe - Updated on

-If you see the WMI Provider Host process, named WmiPrvSE.exe, running at abnormally high CPU usage in Task Manager on Windows 11 or Windows 10, this post will show you why and what you can do about it.
+If you notice the WMI Provider Host process, also known as WmiPrvSE.exe, using a lot of CPU in Task Manager on Windows 11 or Windows 10, this post will help you understand why it’s happening and what you can do about it.

-It’s important to understand what WMI Provider Host is, what it does, and what could cause it to run at high CPU usage before attempting to fix anything.
+First off, it’s best that you know what WMI Provider Host is, what it does, and why it might use a lot of CPU before you try to fix anything.

 What is WMI Provider Host (WmiPrvSE.exe)?

-The Windows Management Instrumentation (WMI) Provider Host is a process used by Windows to provide information about your OS when requested by an app or service.
+The Windows Management Instrumentation (WMI) Provider Host is a process that Windows uses to provide information about your OS when an app or service asks for it.

-For instance, information that can be requested from WmiPrvSE.exe includes your Windows serial number, your hardware model numbers, your device driver versions, and the health status of your hard drive.
+For instance, apps can ask WmiPrvSE.exe for things like your Windows serial number, hardware model numbers, device driver versions, and how well your hard drive is doing.

-Technically, you can disable WMI Provider Host in Windows 11 or 10, but doing so will break many Windows services and apps on your PC.
+Technically, you could turn off WMI Provider Host in Windows 11 or 10, but this would likely cause problems with many services and apps on your computer.

-If the process is running at very high CPU usage, sometimes as high as 100%, it could indicate that an application is requesting a significant amount of data from WMI Provider Host.
+If this process is using a lot of CPU, sometimes up to 100%, it might mean an app is asking for a significant amount of data from WMI Provider Host.

-You can try restarting your computer or restarting the process to see if it resolves the issue.
-To restart the WmiPrvSE.exe service, go to the Start menu, search for Services, open it, and look for “Windows Management Instrumentation service” in the list of services.
-Right-click it and select Restart.
+You can try restarting your computer or the process to see if that helps.
+To restart the WmiPrvSE.exe service, go to the Start menu, search for Services, open it, and find “Windows Management Instrumentation service” in the list.
+Right-click it and choose Restart.

 2. Search for Event Viewer and open it.Open event viewer

-3. Expand Applications and Service Logs, then browse to the following path.
+3. Expand Applications and Service Logs, then go to:

 Microsoft\Windows\WMI-Activity\Operational